Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Exemptions from the Fair Housing Act (FHA)

-Some housing isn’t covered, for example, owner-occupied buildings with four or fewer units, and certain single-family homes rented without a broker.
-In such cases, your buddy can’t be allowed to stay with you.
+Some housing isn't covered by FHA protections, including owner-occupied buildings with four or fewer units and certain single-family homes rented without a broker.
+In these exempt situations, landlords are not required to accommodate your ESA.

 Animal Size, Breed, & Behavior

-Breed or size limits can’t be used to deny an ESA based solely on policy.
-However, a provider may refuse a particular animal whose behavior creates an undeniable direct threat or significant damage risk.
+Breed or size limits can’t be used to deny an ESA solely on policy grounds.
+However, a provider may refuse a particular animal whose behavior poses an undeniable direct threat or a significant risk of damage.

 Illogical Accommodation Requests